ynput/ayon-documentation/website/docs/artist_hosts_tvpaint.md

 <br></br>

-In this example, ayon will render selected animation layers within the given color group.
+In this example, AYON will render selected animation layers within the given color group.
 E.i. the layers *L020_colour_fx*, *L020_colour_mouth*, and *L020_colour_eye* will be rendered as one pass belonging to the yellow RenderLayer.

 ![renderpass](assets/tvp_timeline_color2.png)